stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/alphafold.md

     databases with those on Oak and automatically copies over any missing files.

-    The `dcp` command is located in the `mpifileutils` module. mpiFileUtils is a suite of MPI-based tools used to manage large datasets. `dcp` functions similar to `cp` but can leverage multiple cpu cores to copy files faster.
+    The `dcp` command is located in the `mpifileutils` module.
+    [mpiFileUtils][url_mpifileutils is a suite of MPI-based tools used to manage large datasets. `dcp` functions similar to `cp` but can leverage multiple cpu cores to copy files faster.
 Here is an example usage for an AlphaFold database located in `$SCRATCH`.

     ``` none
     $ module load system mpifileutils